-The ScrumXP Agile Team is a self-organizing, self-managing, and cross-functional group of five to nine people, collocated wherever possible.
+The Agile team using ScrumXP is a self-organizing, self-managing, cross-functional group of 5 to 11 people, collocated when possible.
 The size and structure of the team are optimized for communication, interaction, and the ability to deliver value.
-Self-organization implies that there is no team leader or manager role that tasks the team members, estimates their work, commits the team to specific objectives, nor determines how exactly they will advance the Solution.
-The team is presented with the intent of the Iteration and is solely responsible for determining how much of that scope they can actually commit to, and how they are going to build that increment of value.
-The team is cross-functional, so it has all the roles and skills needed to deliver an increment.
-The self-organization and cross-functional nature of the team, along with constant communication, constructive conflict, and dynamic interaction, can create a productive team and a more enjoyable work environment for the team members.
+Self-organization implies that there is no team leader or manager role that oversees the team members, estimates their work, commits them to specific objectives or determines how exactly they will advance the solution.
+The team is presented with the intent of the Iteration and is solely responsible for determining how much of that scope they can commit to.
+The team is cross-functional, with all the roles and skills needed to develop and deliver increments of value.
+The self-organization and cross-functional nature of the team—along with constant communication, constructive conflict, and dynamic interaction—can create a productive and more enjoyable work environment for its members.

-Each ScrumXP team has a Product Owner who is responsible for the Team Backlog.
-The interaction of the PO with the rest of the team is a significant, daily, and highly focused effort.
-Therefore, the most effective model is to have a dedicated PO for each team, or to share a PO across no more than two teams.
-That allows the PO to effectively support the team during Iteration Execution by answering questions, providing more detail on the functionality under development, and reviewing and accepting the completed stories into the baseline.
+Each Agile team has a Product Owner (PO) who is responsible for the Team Backlog.
+Focusing intensely on the team’s efforts, the PO interacts with them every day.
+Therefore, the most effective models are to either dedicate a PO to each team or to share one across no more than two teams.
+This allows the PO to support the team effectively during Iteration Execution by answering questions, providing more detail on the functionality under development, and reviewing and accepting the completed Stories into the baseline.

 The Scrum Process

-The Scrum process itself is a lightweight project management framework that fosters quick, iterative advancement of the solution.
+Scrum is a lightweight team-based process framework that fosters quick, iterative advancement of the solution.
 Facilitating continuous improvement to support higher quality and productivity, and better outcomes, it employs iterations—typically a two-week timebox—during which the team defines, builds, tests, and reviews results.
 The Scrum process is further described in the sections below.
 (Note: Scrum uses the term ‘sprint.’
 SAFe uses the more general term ‘iteration.’)

 Planning the Iteration

-Even before the iteration starts, the Scrum team is preparing content for the new iteration by refining the team backlog items to make sure they understand the work to be delivered during the upcoming iteration.
+Even before the iteration starts, the Agile team is preparing content by refining the team backlog.
+Their objective is to better understand the work to be delivered in the upcoming iteration.

-During execution, the team builds and tests stories, with a goal of delivering a story or two every few days.
-This serialization limits work in process and helps avoid “waterfalling” the iteration.
-Teams use “big visual information radiators” (BVIRs) to understand and track progress during iteration execution.
+During execution, the team builds and tests stories with the goal of delivering one or two every few days.
+This limits work in process (WIP) and helps avoid ‘waterfalling’ the iteration.
+Teams use ‘big visible information radiators’ (BVIRs) to understand and track progress during iteration execution.
 A team’s storyboard, as one example of a BVIR, visualizes the stories and their progress throughout the iteration.
-In so doing, they often use development steps as the columns and move stories left to right over time, as Figure 1 demonstrates.
+In so doing, they often use development steps as the columns, moving stories from left to right over time, as Figure 1 demonstrates.

-Each day, the team has a formal ceremony—the Daily Stand-up Meeting (DSU)—to understand where they are, escalate problems, and get help from other team members.
-During this meeting each team member describes what they did yesterday, what they are going to work on today to achieve the iteration goals, and any blocks they are encountering.
-As this is a daily coordination meeting, it has to be kept short and to the point by the Scrum Master.
-The DSU should take no more than 15 minutes and is done standing up in front of the story board.
+Each day, the team has a formal event—the daily stand-up (DSU)—to understand where they are, escalate problems, and get help from other team members.
+During this event, each team member describes what they did yesterday to advance iteration goals, what they are going to work on today to achieve the iteration goals, and any blocks they are encountering in delivering iteration goals.
+As this is a daily coordination meeting, the Scrum Master has to keep it short and to the point.
+The DSU should take no more than 15 minutes and is done standing up in front of the storyboard.

-Team communication does not end there, however, as team members interact continuously throughout the iteration.
-The facilitation of such communication is the main reason why ScrumXP prefers that the team be collocated whenever possible.
+But team communication does not end there, as team members interact continuously throughout the iteration.
+Facilitating such communication is the main reason why ScrumXP prefers that the team be collocated whenever possible.
 (The Agile Workspaces article provides more information on creating appropriate environments to support successful communication).

 Demonstrating Value and Improving the Process

-At the end of each iteration, the team conducts a Team Demo and an Iteration Retrospective.
-During the demo, the team demonstrates each story accomplished, culminating with the team’s increment of value for that iteration.
-This is not a formal status report; rather, it is a review of the tangible outcomes of the iteration.
-Thereafter, the team conducts a brief retrospective, a time to reflect on the iteration, the process, things that are working well, and current obstacles.
+At the end of each iteration, the team conducts an Iteration Review and an Iteration Retrospective.
+During the iteration review, the team demonstrates each story accomplished, culminating with the team’s increment of value for that iteration.
+This is not a formal status report; rather, it’s a review of the tangible outcomes of the iteration.
+Thereafter, the team conducts a brief retrospective—a time to reflect on the iteration, the process, things that are working well, and current obstacles.
 Then the team comes up with improvement stories for the next iteration.

 Building Quality In

-As a tenet of SAFe says, “You can’t scale crappy code.”
-Therefore, one of the Core Values of SAFe is “Built-in Quality.”
-Built-in Quality begins at the code and component levels by those who create the solution, otherwise it is difficult or impossible to ensure quality later as the solution integrates and scales from component to system and solution.
+One tenet of SAFe is that, “You can’t scale crappy code.”
+Therefore, one of the Core Values of SAFe is Built-In Quality.
+Quality begins at the code and component levels with the people creating the solution.
+Otherwise, it’s difficult (or impossible) to ensure quality later, as the work is integrated and scales from component, to system, to solution.

-To make sure teams build quality in to code and components, SAFe describes five engineering and quality practices that are inspired by the tenets of XP and that augment the project management practices of Scrum.
+To make sure teams build quality in, SAFe describes five engineering and quality practices that are inspired by Extreme Programming (XP) and that supplement the work management practices of Scrum.
 They are Continuous Integration, Test-First (including Test-Driven Development and Behavior-Driven Development), Refactoring, pair work, and collective ownership.
-Some teams use other XP practices in addition to these five, such as a pair programming and metaphor .
+Some teams use other XP practices, such as a pair programming, and system metaphors .

-While the teams are cross-functional, it isn’t always realistic for a team of seven or eight to deliver end-user value when a large system includes different technology platforms and a spectrum of disciplines including hardware, software, and systems engineering.
-Many more teams are typically required.
-To address this, SAFe Agile Teams teams operate within an ART, which provides mission alignment and a collaborative environment whereby teams can cooperate with other teams to build the larger solution capabilities.
-As part of the ART, ScrumXP teams plan together, integrate and demo together, and learn together, as illustrated in Figure 2, which avoids them focusing solely on local concerns.
+Although the teams are cross-functional, it isn’t always realistic for a team of 5 to 11 people to deliver end-user value when a solution includes different technology platforms and a spectrum of disciplines such as hardware, software, and systems engineering.
+Typically, many more teams are required.
+To address this, SAFe Agile teams operate within an ART, which provides mission alignment and a collaborative environment in which teams can cooperate with other teams to build the larger solution capabilities.
+As part of the ART, all teams plan, demo, and learn together, as illustrated in Figure 2, which avoids them focusing solely on local concerns.
 This alignment enables teams to more independently explore, integrate, deploy, and release value.

-Each team’s participation in this “shared responsibility program” is further defined in the Agile Teams article.
+Each team’s participation in this shared responsibility is further defined in the Agile Teams article.